If you or a loved one are in crisis and need immediate assistance, please view our Crisis Information

 - Ms Roberts takes all insurers and accepts their fee level.
 A pre-authorization number is required.

-Jessica Roberts is a clinical psychologist holding registration in both the UK and Australia.
-Mrs Roberts has worked across an array of mental health care settings during and after her training within the government sector, private inpatient settings, social services, community outreach and outpatient services.
+Jess is a clinical psychologist holding registration in both the UK and Australia.
+Jess has worked across an array of mental health care settings during and after her training within the government sector, private inpatient settings, social services, community outreach and outpatient services.

-Within her experience Mrs Roberts has worked with patients of different age groups across the lifespan, whom have varied in their cultural and socio-economic backgrounds and presentations.
-Mrs Roberts works with an array of mental health problems including trauma, perfectionism, specific phobia, obsessive compulsive disorder (OCD), eating disorders, anxiety disorders, depressive mood disorders, personality difficulties and self-harming behaviours and emotional dysregulation.
+Within her experience Jess has worked with patients of different age groups across the lifespan, whom have varied in their cultural and socio-economic backgrounds and presentations.
+Jess works with an array of mental health problems including perfectionism, specific phobia, attention deficit hyperactivity disorder (ADHD), Autism related difficulties, obsessive compulsive disorder (OCD), adjustment difficulties, eating disorders, anxiety disorders, depressive mood disorders, and emotional dysregulation.
 Mrs Roberts has also worked with interpreters to deliver assessment and treatment for patients for whom English is not their first language.
-She has worked with patients experiencing adjustment distress as a result of becoming refugees or experiencing grief and loss.

-Mrs Roberts’s main clinical modalities include Cognitive Behaviour Therapy (CBT) and elements of Dialectical Behaviour Therapy (DBT) such as distress tolerance techniques, mindfulness and third wave CBT approaches.
+Jess’s main clinical modalities include Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT) and elements of Schema and Dialectical Behaviour Therapy (DBT) such as distress tolerance techniques, mindfulness and third wave CBT approaches.
 Mrs Roberts also takes a relational approach in her work empathising the importance of rapport and trust between patient and therapist.

 Mrs Roberts has supervised junior and assistant psychologists and has also presented her research on cultural awareness at the World Congress of Behavioural and Cognitive Therapies in Melbourne, Australia in June 2016.